p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

     bump: patch
 ```

-This is to ensure that Kubernetes will deploy the newly-built artifact.
+This is to ensure that Kubernetes will deploy the built artifact.
 If we just use the default tag `latest`, Kubernetes [won't know anything changed](https://stackoverflow.com/questions/53591417/kubernetes-kubectl-apply-does-not-update-pods-when-using-latest-tag), and won't update the deployment.

 ### Build

-The `Dockertag` semver increment triggers the next job, `build`, which builds the source, packages the jar, and unzips the jar:
+The `Dockertag` semver increment triggers the next job, `build`, which builds the source, packages the jar, and unzips the jar (for later packaging into the Docker image):

 ```bash
 ./mvnw -DskipTests package